pamnovalli/pokedex-app-ios/README.md

 ## Architeture

-Pokedex app was developed using viper architecture, following the principles of _**clean architecture**_ :heart:.
+Pokedex app was developed using viper architecture, following the principles of _**clean code**_ :heart:.

 **Viper**: